bolt/docs/source/menus.md

 practice to prefix it with `_menu`, so it's always easily recognizable later, or to other people working with your HTML.

 <p class="note"><strong>Note:</strong> You can define more than one menu in your <code>menu.yml</code> file, but you
 should define <em>only one</em> menu in each template file.
-So, if you have multiple menu's that should be rendered with different HTML, you should have as many <code>_menu_<em>menuname</em>.twig</code> files in your theme.</p>
+So, if you have multiple menus that should be rendered with different HTML, you should have as many <code>_menu_<em>menuname</em>.twig</code> files in your theme.</p>

 A detailed example
 ------------------

-In this section we'll show you a somewhat more elaborate example of how you can create a menu, with submenu's.
+In this section we'll show you a somewhat more elaborate example of how you can create a menu, with submenus.
 First, start by adding a small menu to your `app/config/menu.yml`-file:

 <pre class="brush: plain">